Cancel anytime

 Market Position

-Market Share: AADR's market share is relatively small compared to broader international equity ETFs.
+Market Share: AADR's market share within the ADR ETF segment is relatively small compared to broader international equity ETFs.

 Competitors